hplp/2025-fpga-design-projects-posit-team/README.md

 		Resource usage (LUTs, DSPs, FFs),Power efficiency,Numerical accuracy.

-## Technology Stack:
+## 3. Technology Stack:
 - PYNQ-Z1 FPGA board
 - Vivado and Vitis toolchains
 - Verilog RTL and/or High-Level Synthesis (HLS)

-## Expected Outcomes:
+## 4. Expected Outcomes:
 1. A functional custom MAC IP core that uses FP16-Posit4 computation, synthesized and deployed on the PYNQ-Z1 FPGA board.
 2. Improved memory and power efficiency over traditional FP16-only MAC units, due to the use of compact 4-bit Posit weights.
 3. Verified simulation and hardware testing results showing correctness, resource utilization, and accuracy trade-offs—potentially suitable for edge AI and low-power applications.

-## Tasks:
+## 5. Tasks:

-- FP-Posit Multiplication Module (Melika)
+- FP-Posit Multiplication Module
-- FP-Posit Accumulator (Melika)
+- FP-Posit Accumulator
-- FP-Posit MAC (Melika)
+- FP-Posit MAC
--  FP-Int Multiplication Module as baseline (Hasantha)
+-  FP-Int Multiplication Module as baseline
-- FP-Int Accumulator as baseline (Hasantha)
+- FP-Int Accumulator as baseline
-- FP-Int as baseline MAC (Hasantha)
+- FP-Int as baseline MAC
-- Custom IP Creation with Zynq for both FP-Posit MAC and FP-Int MAC (Melika and Hasantha)
+- Custom IP Creation with Zynq for both FP-Posit MAC and FP-Int MAC
-- Benchmarking and Comparing (Melika and Hasantha)
+- Benchmarking and Comparing

-## Timeline:
+## 6. Results:

-- Phase-I: Starting the Project

-GitHub Repository Setup: Create a repo for the project, provide a clear README, and outline roles for each teammate.

-Initial Module Placeholders:
-Prepare skeletal Verilog/HLS code for the FP16-
-Posit4 multiplier and accumulator.

-Resource Listing: Identify required hardware (PYNQ-Z1) and software tools (Vi- vado, HLS, simulators).
-- Phase-II: First Iteration and Progress Report

-Module Implementation & Test: Complete and simulate FP16-Posit4 multiplier/ accumulator modules, verifying correctness with testbenches.

-Preliminary MAC Integration: Combine the multiplier and accumulator into a MAC pipeline; check resource usage and timing in simulations.

-Documentation: Update the GitHub repo with progress logs, issue tracking, and test results.
-- Phase-III: Finalization & Presentation

-Custom IP Generation: Wrap the MAC design as a Zynq-compatible IP with AXI interfaces; synthesize and implement on the PYNQ board.

-Benchmark & Compare: Evaluate LUT/FF/DSP usage, power, and accuracy against a baseline FP16 design.

-Demo & Report: Present the final functioning IP core with a concise demo and submit the complete GitHub repo and documentation.